 The ability to communicate information effectively is a highly marketable skill in any field.
-A reported 50% of companies take writing ability into account when making hiring and promotion decisions, and 66% of professional employees in large American companies have writing responsibilities. * For this reason, the Minor in Professional Writing is suited both for English majors and for students in other majors, such as business, health, and the sciences.
+A reported 58% of companies take writing ability into account when making hiring and promotion decisions, and 79% of professional employees in large American companies have writing responsibilities.
+The minor in Professional Writing is valuable for students from many majors, including business, health, the sciences, journalism, and communication studies.

-Based on your professional interests, you will also choose 6 credit hours (2 courses) from a list of 18 courses.
-These electives include courses from English, Communication Studies, Industrial Technology, Journalism, and Management.
+Based on your professional interests, you will also choose 6 credit hours (2 courses) from a list of 17 courses.
+These electives include courses from English, Communication Studies, Digital Media Technology, Journalism, and Business.
 A complete list of electives can be found in the course catalog.

-Professional writing students who want assistance selecting classes may consult with any member of the professional writing faculty, with one of the English Department advisers (Drs.
-Abella and Caldwell) or the coordinator of the professional writing internship (Dr. Fredrick).
+Professional writing students who want assistance selecting classes may consult with any member of the professional writing faculty, with the English Department adviser (Dr. Caldwell) or the coordinator of the professional writing internship (Dr. Fredrick).
 Students planning to enroll for Eng 4275, Internship in Professional Writing, must consult with Dr. Fredrick as early as possible regarding an internship placement best suited to the student's individual needs.

 ...training and practice in the writing skills most employers seek.